ROZMDP1LfVM1F054/ikaris.wtf/README.md

 **What is Zynix?**

-    > Zynixu is a public, paid-to-use project which is constantly being improved.
+    > Zynix is a public, paid-to-use project which is constantly being improved.
-    > Zynixu is founded by zuvbruv#3308, and scripted by zuvbruv#3308
+    > Zynix is founded by zuvbruv#3308, and scripted by zuvbruv#3308

 # Join the Discord